-Kratom acts on the body’s opioid receptors in a similar way to opioids, but with some key differences.
-There are many different alkaloids in the plant that help balance its effects and minimize risk.
-For example, kratom lacks the effects on the opioid receptors located in the lungs that lead to fatal respiratory depression in opioid-related deaths.
+Kratom acts on the body’s opioid receptors similarly to opioids, but with some key differences.
+Many different alkaloids in the plant help balance its effects and minimize risk.
+For example, kratom lacks the effects on the opioid receptors in the lungs, which lead to fatal respiratory depression in opioid-related deaths.

-Instead, if kratom is used recklessly, the user will start to vomit long before toxic doses can be consumed.
+Instead, if kratom is used recklessly, the user will vomit long before toxic doses can be consumed.
 It has a sort of self-regulating aspect that prevents users from being able to overdose.

 The exception is if kratom is used in combination with other drugs.
-Virtually all cases of kratom-related deaths involved the mixing of other medications along with it — especially other opiates like methadone.
+Virtually all cases of kratom-related deaths involved mixing other medications with it — especially other opiates like methadone.